Applications are closed. To receive updates about future HCAP programming, please sign up for our newsletter here.

 Project Criteria

-URA will assist in activities related to the faculty mentor’s existing research project with Asian American communities.
+Track 1: Faculty-Led Project – URA will assist in activities related to the faculty mentor’s existing research project with Asian American communities.

-URA will propose their own research project with Asian American communities to HCAP and faculty mentor.
+Track 2: Student-Led Project – URA will propose their own research project with Asian American communities to HCAP and faculty mentor.

-Faculty Mentor Criteria
+Faculty Member Criteria

 All research projects must be supervised by a faculty member.
 On the application form, please let us know if you:

-1. Have already found a faculty mentor who has agreed to supervise you.
+- Have already found a faculty mentor who has agreed to supervise you.

-2. Have a faculty mentor in mind, but have not reached out to them yet.
+- Have a faculty mentor in mind, but have not reached out to them yet.

-3. Need HCAP’s help in identifying a faculty mentor.
+- Need HCAP’s help in identifying a faculty mentor.

 Applicants may also request to be matched with a current HCAP faculty member.
 Faculty may have existing projects or can supervise student-led projects.
 See full list of faculty and details in the application form.